UniPC: A Unified Predictor-Corrector Framework for Fast Sampling of Diffusion Models: Experiments

 \paragrapha{UniC for any order solver.} As shown in Algorithm~\ref{alg:Unic}, our UniC-$p$ can be applied after any $p$-order solver to increase the order of accuracy.
 To verify this, we perform experiments on a wide range of solvers.
 The existing solvers for DPM can be roughly categorized by the orders or the updating method (\ie, singlestep or multistep).
 Since DPM-Solver++~\cite{lu2022dpmsolverpp} by design has both singlestep and multistep variants of 1$\sim$3 orders, we apply our UniC to different versions of DPM-Solver++ to see whether UniC can bring improvements.
 The results are reported in Table~\ref{tab:any_solver}, where the sampling quality is measured by FID$\downarrow$ on CIFAR10 by sampling from a pixel-space DPM~\cite{song2021score}.
 We also provide the order of accuracy of each baseline method without/with our UniC.
 Apart from the DDIM~\cite{song2020denoising}, which can be also viewed as 1-order singlestep DPM-Solver++, we consider another 3 variants of DPM-Solver++ including 2-order multistep (2M), 3-order singlestep (3S) and 3-order multistep (3M).
 It can be found that our UniC can increase the order of accuracy of the baseline methods by 1 and consistently improve the sampling quality for the solvers with different updating methods and orders.

 \paragrapha{Exploring the upper bound of UniC.} According to Algorithm~\ref{alg:Unic}, our UniC works by leveraging the rough prediction $\tilde{\bs x}_{t_i}$ as another data point to perform correction and increase the order of accuracy.
-The correction procedure requires us to compute the model output at $t_i$, \ie, $ \bs \epsilon_{\theta}(\tilde{\bs x}_{t_{i}}, t_{i})$.
 Note that to make sure there is no extra NFE, we directly feed $ \bs \epsilon_{\theta}(\tilde{\bs x}_{t_{i}}, t_{i})$ to the next updating step instead of re-computing a $\bs \epsilon_{\theta}(\tilde{\bs x}_{t_{i}}^c, t_{i})$ for the corrected $\tilde{\bs x}_{t_{i}}^c$.
 Although the error caused by the misalignment between $\bs \epsilon_{\theta}(\tilde{\bs x}_{t_{i}}, t_{i})$ and $\bs \epsilon_{\theta}(\tilde{\bs x}_{t_{i}}^c, t_{i})$ has no influence on the order of accuracy (as proved in \cref{ap:proof_unipc}), we are still interested in how this error will affect the performance.
 Therefore, we conduct experiments where we re-compute the $\bs \epsilon_{\theta}(\tilde{\bs x}_{t_{i}}^c, t_{i})$ as the input for the next sampling step, which we name as ``UniC-oracle''.
 Due to the multiple function evaluations on each $t_i$ for both $\tilde{\bs x}_{t_{i}}$ and $\tilde{\bs x}_{t_{i}}^c$, the real NFE for UniC-oracle is twice as the standard UniC for the same sampling steps.
 However, UniC-oracle is very helpful to explore the upper bound of UniC, and thus can be used in pre-experiments to examine whether the corrector is potentially effective.
 We compare the performance of UniC and UniC-oracle in Table~\ref{tab:oracle}, where we apply them to the DPM Solver++~\cite{lu2022dpmsolverpp} on LSUN Bedroom~\cite{yu2015lsun} and FFHQ~\cite{karras2019ffhq} datasets.
 We observe that the UniC-oracle can significantly improve the sampling quality over the baseline methods.
 Although the approximation error caused by the misalignment makes UniC worse than UniC-oracle, we find that UniC can still remarkably increases the sampling quality over the baselines, especially with few sampling steps.
-These results also reveal that there is still room for improvement for UniC, and designing a better estimation for $\bs \epsilon_{\theta}(\tilde{\bs x}_{t_{i}}^c, t_{i})$ based on $\bs \epsilon_{\theta}(\tilde{\bs x}_{t_{i}}, t_{i})$ and history information without extra model evaluations can be an interesting direction in the future.